-Meredith has been the executive director of FIRE since 2003, when she revived the organization from a 3-year hiatus.
-She is also currently serving as the president of the Board of Directors.
-Cumulatively, she has spent more than 2 years in Mongolia since 2004 and one year in Southeast Asia since 1997.
+Meredith has been the executive director of FIRE since 2004, when she revived the organization from a 3-year hiatus.
 Her strong knowledge of Mongolian culture, politics, and logistics allows her to navigate an often-challenging system to establish efficient, sustainable and empowering communication and programs.
 Her leadership has given FIRE a unique focus in rural Mongolia as well ensuring that program deadlines and expectations are met.
 Meredith leads the Flagstaff office and the teams in Mongolia and Nepal to research, implement and evaluate ongoing and future programs.
 She develops and maintains FIRE’s strategic plan and partnerships with donors and international organizations, overseeing the implementation of donor and grant funded programs.
 She orchestrated the final six volunteer distribution trips in Mongolia.
 She has worked closely with the local team in Mongolia to establish FIRE’s current campaigns, making them as dense and comprehensive as possible.
-Meredith has made five trips to India, Bangladesh and Nepal researching aid and development programs, volunteering, and studying yoga.
 Her appreciation and understanding of life on the Indian sub-continent prompted the start of FIRE’s work in Nepal following the April 25, 2015 earthquake.
 Meredith is also a photographer and filmmaker.
 She has volunteered more than 9,000 hours in various capacities and countries since she was 7-years-old.
 She is a member of the Flagstaff Rotary Club.

 Dr. Munkhnasan Myagmarjav, Program Coordinator, Mongolia